bithikajain/energy_usage_prediction/README.md

+## Project Intro/Objective
+The purpose of this project is to be able to predict energy comsumption for building based on four meter types: electricity, steam, hot water and chilled water.

+### Methods Used
+* Feature Engineering
+* Gradient Boosting Decision Tree

+### Technologies
+* Python, matplotlib
+* Pandas, jupyter
+* Sklearn
+* Seaborn
+* LightGBM

 ### Dataset description:
 We are given information of 1449 buildings, BUILDING_ID is a unique identifier across both the train and test datasets.